PuzzlesLab/PuzzlesX/README.md

 If want to change the site name for port 80, can go to `edx/app/edxapp`, edit both `lms.env.json` & `cmd.env.json` to update the platform name.

 If want to change the studio, can go to `edx/app/edxapp/edx-platform/lms/envs/common.py`, inside there is a host name that you can configure.
 That will affect whole studio site name.
+(All the desired change variable should be in here, if not can be found on `edx/app/edxapp/edx-platform/cms/envs/common.py`)

 **-> After update the platform name, please run the command for restarting LMS/CMS = `sudo /edx/bin/supervisorctl -c /edx/etc/supervisord.conf restart edxapp:` and workers = `sudo /edx/bin/supervisorctl -c /edx/etc/supervisord.conf restart edxapp_worker:`.
 After that you may notice the changes**